bell-oh/bell-oh/README.md

 ### Welcome!
 I’m an artist, designer, and programmer based in Boston, Massachusetts.
-I am a third year Engineering Psychology student at Tufts University.
+I am a fourth year Engineering Psychology student at Tufts University.

 ### I'm currently...
 🖥️   working on a website with JumboCode<br>